One of the worst feelings that a pet owner can experience is knowing that their beloved four-legged friend is in distress.

 This is because this drug has some pretty awful withdrawal side effects that may be just as awful as the pain that it was supposed to be helping.

 - Jittery feeling

 The side effects of Tramadol itself vary from mild to severe and include:

-For these reasons you can see why we don't love the idea of dog owners giving their pup Tramadol for pain management.
+For these reasons, you can see why we don't love the idea of dog owners giving their pup Tramadol for pain management.

-The side effects of Gabapentin include:
+The side effects of gabapentin include: